chimmelb/fun-node-homework/readme.md

 Along with this `readme.md`, use the included `db.js` as your data access layer.
 No need to connect to a real database, but do note a successful store will take 1000ms (time to upgrade the DB service!).
 Make sure your "success path" utilizes this file.

+Use this file un-edited.
+Something like `var dao = require('./db.js');` This will simulate calling into 3rd party library for a data storage function.

 #### Unit Test